gummyworm/monster/README.md

 it may be recalled by the paste commands (`p`, paste below and `P` paste above).
 When the paste command is executed, the buffer is cleared.

+The copy buffer's size can be configured per-build in `src/config.inc`.
+Without modification it is set to 880 bytes, which is enough for a completely full screen of text (22 lines of 40 columns).

 ### Jump Lists
 When the user "jumps" to a different position in the source (`gg`, `G`, `goto line`, `find`, `[`, and `]`) the editor saves the old position.
 To recall the positions